Own A Home

 - After monthly expenses, there is sufficient income to save for closing costs (approximately $150 / month)

-3 Willingness to partner – completion of “sweat equity”
+3. Willingness to Partner – completion of “sweat equity” and Homeowner Education Classes

 - Assist, as appropriate, with construction tasks on houses being built, including your own home